Quantum algorithms for classical Boolean functions via adaptive measurements: Exponential reductions in space-time resources: Abstract

 \section{Abstract}

 The limited computational power of constant-depth quantum circuits can be boosted by adapting future gates according to the outcomes of mid-circuit measurements.
-We formulate computation of a variety of Boolean functions in the framework of adaptive measurement-based quantum computation using a cluster state resource and a classical side-processor that can add bits modulo 2, so-called $l2$-MBQC.
+We formulate the computation of a variety of Boolean functions in terms of adaptive measurement-based quantum computation (MBQC) using a cluster state resource and a classical side-processor that can add bits modulo 2, so-called $l2$-MBQC.
 Our adaptive approach overcomes a known challenge that computing these functions in the nonadaptive setting requires a resource state that is exponentially large in the size of the computational input.
-In particular, we construct adaptive $l2$-MBQC algorithms based on the quantum signal processing technique that compute the mod-$p$ functions with the best known scaling in the space-time resources (i.e., qubit count, quantum circuit depth, classical memory size, and number of calls to the side-processor).
-As the subject is diverse and has a long history, the paper includes reviews of several previously constructed algorithms and recasts them as adaptive $l2$-MBQCs using cluster state resources.
-Our results constitute an alternative proof of an old theorem regarding an oracular separation between the power of constant-depth quantum circuits and constant-depth classical circuits with unbounded fan-in NAND and mod-$p$ gates for any prime $p$.
+Inspired by quantum signal processing constructions for computing symmetric Boolean functions via a sequence of classically conditioned quantum gates on a single qubit, we develop a unified framework to translate single-qubit quantum computation to adaptive MBQC, so that trade-offs of the space-time resources (i.e., qubit count, quantum circuit depth, classical memory size, and number of calls to the side-processor) can be optimized.
+In particular, we construct adaptive $l2$-MBQC algorithms that compute the mod-$p$ functions, which play a crucial role in an oracular separation of computational classes, with the best known efficient scaling in the space-time resources.